ckeditor/ckeditor5/packages/ckeditor5-image/tests/manual/imageresizebuttons.md

 	- The plugin icon should appear only next to the dropdown button.
 	- Each option should have a label text corresponding to an option value defined in the configuration.
 	- The selected option should be "on" when the dropdown is open.
-	- The editor is using the combination of `ImageResizeEditing` and `ImageResizeUI`.
+	- The editor is using the combination of `ImageResizeEditing` and `ImageResizeButtons`.

 ## Buttons